-Growing up I always heard people making decisions based on whether or not the choice was ‘God’s will’ for their life, and this same attitude became ingrained in me as I began to make my own decisions.
+Growing up I always heard people making decisions based on whether or not the choice was ‘God’s will’ for their life.
+It didn’t take long before this same attitude became ingrained in me in my own decision-making process.
 But how do you know if a decision is God’s will or not?

 However, I’m discovering that it all comes back to the attitude of my heart.